What is Imelda Marcos' Net Worth?

 Imelda was born on July 2, 1929 in San Miguel, Manila. and given the name Imelda Remedios Visitacion Trinidad Romualdez.
 She was born to parents Vicente Orestes Romualdez, a lawyer, and his second wife, Remedios Trinidad.
 She is the sixth of her father's eleven children and the firstborn of her mother.
 She initially grew up in a wealthy family, as her father was part of the Romualdez political dynasty.
 However, during the financial conditions of her family began to decline in Imelda's early childhood.
 The family eventually moved from Manila to move to Tacloban, where her father could support the family better with a simpler lifestyle.

-Imelda attended Holy Infant Academy but when the family moved to Tacloban, her father would not allow her to return to school.
+Imelda attended Holy Infant Academy, but when the family moved to Tacloban, her father would not allow her to return to school.
 However, when the Americans returned to the Philippines in 1944, she was allowed to resume her studies at Leyte Progressive High School.
 She then returned to Holy Infant Academy and graduated in 1948.
-She then attended St. Paul' College and later enrolled at the College of Music and Fine Arts at Philippine Women's University when she moved back to Manila in 1952.
+She then attended St. Paul's College and later enrolled at the College of Music and Fine Arts at Philippine Women's University when she moved back to Manila in 1952.

 Marriage and Political Career

 Imelda remained largely out of the spotlight until her husband's 1965 presidential campaign.
-Her beauty helped draw large crowds to Marcos' political campaign events and her presence next to Marcos became a big part of their image strategy.
+Her beauty helped draw large crowds to Marcos' political campaign events, and her presence next to Marcos became a big part of their image strategy.
 Imelda assumed a managerial position in her husband's campaign early on.
-She also was especially popular when working with the poorer populations of the Philippines and during the election itself, she delivered votes from some of the less economically developed provinces.
+She was also especially popular when working with the poorer populations of the Philippines, and during the election itself, she delivered votes from some of the less economically developed provinces.

-Marcos won the election and Imelda began her first term as First Lady in 1965.
-In addition to performing the typical duties of a First Lady, like making public appearances and attending social events, Imelda because something of a power broker within the administration.
+Marcos won the election, and Imelda began her first term as First Lady in 1965.
+In addition to performing the typical duties of a First Lady, like making public appearances and attending social events, Imelda became something of a power broker within the administration.
 Meetings with her in her offices were highly sought after by cabinet members, business leaders, and heads of financial institutions, all of whom were aware of the influence Imelda had on Marcos.

 Imelda held on to her position of First Lady when Marcos was elected to a second term in 1969.
 Marcos hardly ever left the presidential palace during this time and Imelda was increasingly sent on official visits as a de facto vice president.
 She also began focusing much of her attention on grandiose construction projects throughout the country.
 While some of the projects were in the name of public works, over time Imelda's use of public funds for these projects was criticized, and she was dubbed to have an "edifice complex."